apache/druid/docs/api-reference/supervisor-api.md

 #### URL
 `POST /druid/indexer/v1/supervisor/resumeAll`

-Resume all Supervisors at once.
+Resumes all Supervisors.

-Note that this endpoint will return a "success" message even if there are no Supervisors or suspended Supervisors initially.
+Note that this endpoint will return a "success" message even if there are no Supervisors or suspended Supervisors.

 #### Responses